ONLYOFFICE/documentserver-load-tests/Readme.md

 Max count of users in one coediting session is defines by `userGroupCount` option in `settigs.json`

 Please, see onlyoffice-webdriver-page-opener for use selenium webdriver for opening browsers automaticly

+`http://ip/activity` - is a page for check living of documentserver